 D.4.01.
 Medical Loss Ratio (MLR) Applicability.
+The Contractor shall submit the MLR in accordance with MLR standards and the Agency instructions outlined in the reporting manual.
 The following MLR standards apply to both Title XIX and Title XXI capitation payments.
 Contractor shall report separate MLRs for the Title XIX and Title XXI populations and aggregate across both populations for minimum MLR application.